arhadthedev/dutyblasm-bytecode/docs/fileformat-binary.md

          3. One byte of local register ID for the second input
          4. One byte of local register ID for the third input

-   7. One byte local register ID used as a boolean choice between two exit edges of the block
+   1. One byte local register ID used as a boolean choice between two exit edges of the block

-   8. One byte local register ID used as a "trueish" node head
+   1. One byte local register ID used as a "trueish" node head

-   9. One byte local register ID used as a "falsish" node head.
+   1. One byte local register ID used as a "falsish" node head

+   1. A list of values used to prepopulate first N registers before transitioning to a "trueish" node:

+      1. One-byte unsigned integer total count of the values transferred
+      2. A sequence of one-byte current block registers IDs used for the transfer

+   1. A list of values used to prepopulate first N registers before transitioning to a "falseish" node.

+      1. One-byte unsigned integer total count of the values transferred
+      2. A sequence of one-byte current block registers IDs used for the transfer